stephen-kovolski/to-do-list/README.md

 -practiced with github

 5/18
--created the checck mark button and trash button.
+-created the check mark button and trash button.
 -Both have icons rather than strings
 -appended to the div

+5/19
+created the delete function
+used the remove() method to remove the to-do once completed.

 Did not keep up with the read me file like I should have.
 However this was a great practice to get back into coding.